Safeguarding in open age football

 We are constantly working to make football in our county a safe and enjoyable experience for all

-At the start of 2019 The FA has contacted open-age adult football clubs and leagues across the country to support them in fully understanding their safeguarding responsibilities for under 18s, and adults in disability teams.
+Open-age adult football clubs and leagues across the country have safeguarding responsibilities for their under 18 players and adults in disability teams.

 We are here to help